 Let’s break it down in plain Kiwi English.

-Why it matters for families
+Why the KiwiSaver Changes Matter for families

 If you’re a parent, this change could affect how you talk about money with your kids.
 It’s a chance to teach them about smart money moves from a young age.
 Earning.
 Saving.
 Growing their money.
 And planning ahead.